 Whether a couple is married has so many social and legal implications.
-So the question of whether Maryland recognizes common law marriage is an important and sometimes complex question.
+So whether Maryland recognizes common-law marriage is an important and sometimes complex question.

 Does Maryland Law Recognize Common Law Marriages?

 Maryland law does not recognize common-law marriages.
-There are only ten states and the District of Columbia that still recognize common-law marriages.
+Only ten states and the District of Columbia still recognize common-law marriages.

 So Maryland has, paradoxically, repeatedly recognized out-of-state marriages that would have been invalid in Maryland.
 Why does Maryland not allow its own common law marriages yet recognizes the marriages in other jurisdictions?
 The answer is confusing.
-But Maryland courts have long appreciated the social importance of both fostering stable families and protecting children in the event of a divorce.
+But Maryland courts have long appreciated the social importance of fostering stable families and protecting children during a divorce.

 Pennsylvania Common Law Marriages

 Pennsylvania courts allow common-law marriages that formed before 2005.
 But they don’t like them.
-So they place a “heavy burden” to establish a common-law marriage.
+So they place a “heavy burden” on establishing a common-law marriage.
 Why?
 Because the question of whether such marriage exists is a “fruitful source of perjury and fraud.”
 Therefore, they should be tolerated [but] not encouraged…”

 District of Columbia Common Law Marriages